-The financial statements have been prepared in accordance with the provisions of Societies Act, Chapter 311, Charities Act, Chapter 37 and Singapore Financial Reporting Standards ("FRS").
+The financial statements have been prepared in accordance with Singapore Financial Reporting Standard ("FRSs") and the disclosure requirements of the Societies Act Chapter 311 and Charities Act, Chapter 37.
 The financial statements have been prepared under the historical cost convention, except as disclosed in the accounting policies below.